brianhpender/git-real/README.txt

-this is my only file.
+This is a readme file